joshwilensky/Progressive-Budget/README.md

 ### <a name="Description"></a>Description:

-AS an avid traveller I want to be able to track my withdrawals and deposits with or without a data/internet connection SO that my account balance is accurate when I am traveling.
+As an avid traveller I want to be able to track my withdrawals and deposits with or without a data/internet connection so that my account balance is accurate when I am traveling.

 ### <a name="Screenshots"></a>Screenshots: